banzaicloud/pke/docs/vagrant.md

 pke install worker --kubernetes-node-token $TOKEN --kubernetes-api-server-ca-cert-hash $CERTHASH --kubernetes-api-server 192.168.64.11:6443
 ```

-Note that you can add as many worker nodes as you fish repeating the commands above.
+Note that you can add as many worker nodes as you wish repeating the commands above.
 You can check the status of the containers by issueing `crictl ps`